 Some desirable Haskell features raise challenges when combined with attribute grammars, and this paper presented solutions to these challenges.
 These challenges included the support of data types with higher kinds and monadic effects.
 Our solutions relied on two general attribute grammar techniques that we used throughout the paper: higher-order children and static attribute scheduling.
-On top of these extensions, we proposed eager rules to influence the static scheduling.
+On top of these extensions, we proposed eager rules to influence the static scheduling, and inversion of control to hook into the attribute evaluator.

 Some of the addressed challenges are strictly spoken not unique to Haskell, but do show up more prominently when using Haskell.
-The attribute grammar extension that we propose is however not language specific and thus offers a general solution that is useful for other languages as well.
+The attribute grammar extensions that we propose are however not language specific and thus offer general solutions that are useful for other languages as well.

 This paper can therefore also be seen as motivation for investing the effort of incorporating extensions such as higher-order children into an attribute grammar system.
 This paper also showed the need for static attribute scheduling, and the question remains how we can further exploit it.
 In contrast to higher-order children, the attribute scheduling is not so easily implemented and clashes with some extensions that are of a dynamic nature.
-This potentially asks for approaches to combine demand driven and statically ordered attribute evaluation.
+This potentially asks for approaches to combine demand driven and statically ordered attribute evaluation, which is where techniques as presented in Section 10 can play a role.